nemavholandiene-commits/My-Portfolio-Website/README.md

 # My-Portfolio-Website

 ## Description
-This is a personal portfolio website that showcases my skills and projects.
+This is my personal portfolio website that showcases my skills and projects.

 ## Features
 Responsive design